jamesabela/jsfun/README.md

 For up to 20 lines you can use the reordering quiz.
 It uses the same format: https://jamesabela.github.io/jsfun/reorder?url=https://gist.githubusercontent.com/jamesabela/ce1a69f05f78fa56fbd03a4f31d13978/raw/4ff44e44fae1192081ebed6f793fd34ae68c1d6d/grocer.py
 Simply use ?url= and the url you want to display.

+You should be able to use any file on github and probably other sites too.
+I've put some of the [common algorithms](https://gist.github.com/jamesabela/53cc928fd03720c0803839b31bcda287) for iGCSE below as a tester.

 ## iGCSE Algorithms